Lithium production numbers are often broken down in terms of lithium carbonate equivalent. But what is lithium carbonate? Find out here.

 1. Lithium carbonate: Batteries and beyond

-Batteries have generated the most excitement in the lithium space over the last few years, with interest spurred by Tesla’s (NASDAQ:TSLA) plans to develop lithium-ion battery gigafactories.
+Batteries have generated the most excitement in the lithium space over the last few years, with interest spurred by Tesla’s (NASDAQ:TSLA) lithium-ion battery gigafactories.
 However, there is more to the lithium market than Tesla, and the market for lithium is not all about batteries.

-Looking beyond batteries, lithium carbonate is used in ceramics, glass, cement and aluminum processing.
-Indeed, while the battery market is certainly growing, the US Geological Survey estimates that glass and ceramics still made up roughly 14 percent of global end-use markets in 2020.
-Lithium carbonate also has an important use in the pharmaceutical industry: it’s been on the World Health Organization’s list of essential medicines as a treatment for bipolar disorder.
+Beyond batteries, lithium carbonate is used in ceramics, glass, cement and aluminum processing.
+Indeed, while the battery market is growing, the US Geological Survey estimates that glass and ceramics still made up roughly 14 percent of global end-use markets in 2021.
+Lithium carbonate also has an important use in the pharmaceutical industry — it’s on the World Health Organization’s list of essential medicines as a treatment for bipolar disorder.